 the restructuring of jobs.

-In this term, “relevant Employees” means the Employees who may be affected by the change.
+In this term, “relevant Employees” means the Employees who may be affected by the change / decision referred to at clause 7.1.

 Dispute Resolution

 8.1 All parties must use their best endeavours to cooperate in order to avoid any grievances and/or disputes.
 A dispute may be about any matter.